A description of $A_{\infty }$-weights for VMO: Introduction

 whenever $I \subset \R$ is a bounded interval and $E\subset I$ a measurable subset.
 Naturally an $A_{\infty}$-weight is doubling.
 Fefferman and Muckenhoupt \cite{FM} gave this a direct computation, and they also provided an example of a function that satisfies the doubling condition but not $A_{\infty}$.

-For a weight function $\w$ on the real line $\R$, we define a sense-preserving homeomorphism $h = h_{\w}: \R \to \R$ given by $h(x) = h(0) + \int_0^x \w(t) dt$.
+For a weight function $\w$ on the real line $\R$, we define a sense-preserving homeomorphism $h: \R \to \R$ by $h(x) = h(0) + \int_0^x \w(t) dt$.
 The homeomorphism $h$ is called \textit{strongly quasisymmetric} if $\w$ is an $A_{\infty}$-weight.
-In particular, $\log\w \in \bmo(\R)$, the space of functions of bounded mean oscillation on the real line (see section 2 for precise definition).
-This subclass of quasisymmetric homeomorphisms and its Teichm\"uller space were much investigated (see \cite{AZ, CZ, FKP, Se, SW}) because of their great importance in the application to harmonic analysis and elliptic operator theory (see \cite{Dah, FKP, Jo, Se1}).
+In particular, $\log\w \in \bmo(\R)$, the space of functions of bounded mean oscillation on the real line (see Section 2 for precise definition).
+This subclass of quasisymmetric homeomorphisms and its Teichm\"uller space were much investigated (see \cite{AZ, CZ, FKP, Se}) because of their great importance in the application to harmonic analysis and elliptic operator theory (see \cite{Dah, FKP, Jo, Se1}).
 In particular, it was proved that a sense-preserving homeomorphism $h$ is strongly quasisymmetric if and only if it can be extended to a quasiconformal homeomorphism of $\R_+^2$ onto itself whose Beltrami coefficient $\mu$ induces a Carleson measure $|\mu(z)|^2y^{-1}dxdy$ on $\R_+^2$.
-Moreover, a strongly quasisymmetric homeomorphism $h$ is said to be \textit{strongly symmetric} if the $A_{\infty}$-weight $\w$ satisfies that $\log\w \in \vmo(\R)$, the space of functions of vanishing mean oscillation on the real line (see section 2 for precise definition).
-This class was first studied in \cite{Sh} when Shen discussed the characterizations of VMO-Teichm\"uller space on the real line and its complex Banach manifold structure.
-Later, it was investigated further in \cite{WM, WM1}.
+Moreover, a strongly quasisymmetric homeomorphism $h$ is said to be \textit{strongly symmetric} if the $A_{\infty}$-weight $\w$ satisfies that $\log\w \in \vmo(\R)$, the space of functions of vanishing mean oscillation on the real line (see Section 2 for precise definition).
+This class was investigated further in \cite{WM, WM1}.
 In particular, it was proved that $h$ is strongly symmetric if and only if it can be extended to a quasiconformal homeomorphism of $\R_+^2$ onto itself whose Beltrami coefficient $\mu$ induces a vanishing Carleson measure $|\mu(z)|^2y^{-1}dxdy$ on $\R_+^2$.